Lukáš Pohůnek

-Lukáš Pohůnek (born 24 October 1988) is a Czecho-Slovakian conductor.
+Lukáš Pohůnek (born 24 October 1988) is a Czech-Slovak conductor.

 Early life and education

 Pohůnek was born in Žilina, Czechoslovakia (modern-day Slovakia).
 Having Czech ancestry on his father's side and Slovak ancestry on his mother's side he grew up in a bilingual family environment.
 After his initial music formation in Trumpet and Piano playing at Primary Music School of Ladislav Árvay in Žilina he continued in his studies at the Conservatoire of Žilina, making over the years a number of solo-trumpet appearances with the Slovak Philharmonic, Janáček Philharmonic Orchestra, Bohuslav Martinů Philharmonic and Slovak Sinfonietta under the baton of Jakub Hrůša, Christian Pollack and Karol Kevický who later became his first conducting teacher.

 He achieved his university education at the Academy of Performing Arts in Prague where his teachers included Leoš Svárovský, Jiří Chvála, Lubomír Mátl and others.
 During the studies he made a study exchange at The Krzysztof Penderecki Academy of Music in Kraków where his teacher was Rafał Jacek Delekta.
 At various conducting masterclasses he learned from George Pehlivanian, Gianluigi Gelmetti, Colin Metters, Tadeusz Strugała, Czesław Grabowski and Mark Heron.
 As a student he began assisting Oliver von Dohnányi and started to conduct professional orchestras, achieving excellent reviews.
 University of Alberta cites his graduation performance of Antonín Dvořák's Czech Suite within their curated musical selection of online performances of Dvořák's works.

 After the university graduation Pohůnek studied with Kurt Masur, at first at Manhattan School of Music within a special study programme and later on at Mendelssohn House in Leipzig as a scholar of the Mendelssohn Foundation.